Meal powder

 'Mill meal' powder is a mixture of potassium nitrate, charcoal and sulfur in the correct proportions (75% potassium nitrate:15% charcoal:10% sulfur) which has been ball-milled to mix it intimately.
 It is used in the same way as commercial meal powder or can be pressed and corned to produce true black powder.

 Meal powder is made by mixing the ingredients by mass, rather than volume.
-These ingredients are processed in a ball mill, basically a spinning drum with non-sparking ceramic or lead balls.
+These ingredients are processed in a ball mill, basically a rotating drum with non-sparking ceramic or lead balls.
 The more time spent in the mill, the more effective the powder will be.
 One main reason to ball mill as opposed to other methods is because it presses sulfur and KNO3 into the porous charcoal.